Battle of Bloody Mose: Background

-Located two miles north of St. Augustine, Fort Mose was established in 1738 by the Spanish as a refuge for fugitive slaves escaping from the colonies of Georgia and South Carolina.
-Forty-five years earlier, in 1693, King Charles II had ordered his Florida colonists to give all runaway slaves from the Virginia Colony freedom and protection if they converted to Catholicism and agreed to serve Spain.

-The fort consisted of a church, a wall of timber with some towers, and some twenty houses inhabited by a hundred people.
-The maroons were commissioned as Spanish militia by Governor Manuel de Montiano and put under the command of Captain Francisco Menéndez, a mulatto or creole of African-Spanish descent, who had escaped from slavery in the colony South Carolina.
+Located two miles north of St. Augustine, Fort Mose was established in 1738 by colonial authorities in Spanish Florida as a refuge for fugitive slaves from the Southern Colonies of British America.
+The fort was built as part of policy which dated back to 1693, when Charles II of Spain had ordered Spanish authorities in to offer freedom to fugitive slaves from English North America if they converted to Catholicism and agreed to serve in the colonial militia.
+The fort consisted of a church and approximately 20 houses inhabited by 100 freed slaves surrounded by a timber wall topped by several towers.
+Its adult male inhabitants were all part of the colonial militia and served under Captain Francisco Menéndez, a mulatto of African and Spanish descent who had escaped enslavement in the Province of South Carolina.

-The fort, to the Spanish, served as both a colony of freedmen and as Spanish Florida's front-line of defense against possible incursions from the Southern colonies.
-Word of the free black settlement reached the Province of South Carolina; it is believed to have helped inspire the Stono Rebellion in September 1739.
-During the slave revolt, several dozen blacks headed for Spanish Florida, and were recruited into the colonial militia.

-At the outbreak of the War of Jenkins’ Ear in 1739, General James Oglethorpe, governor of Georgia, encouraged by some successful raids made by the British and their Indian allies in the frontier, decided to raise a significant expedition to capture St. Augustine, capital of Spanish Florida.
-As part of the campaign, he realized his forces had to capture and hold Fort Mose.

-Oglethorpe launched his campaign.
-Regular troops from South Carolina and Georgia, militia volunteers, about 600 allied Indian Creek and Uchise allies, and about 800 blacks as auxiliaries made up the expedition, which was supported at sea by seven ships of the Royal Navy.
-Montiano, who had 600 regulars including reinforcements recently arrived from Cuba, began to entrench his position.
+The fort was built to both encourage more fugitive slaves to flee to Florida and serve as a front-line of defence against British incursions from the Southern Colonies.
+Word of the fort's construction reached South Carolina, possibly inspiring the Stono Rebellion in September 1739, a slave rebellion in which hundreds of slaves attempted to flee to Florida; several dozen were successful and joined the colonial militia.
+Following the outbreak of the War of Jenkins' Ear in 1739 the governor of Georgia Brigadier-general James Oglethorpe, encouraged by successful anti-Spanish raids carried out by British forces and their Indian allies on the frontier, decided to raise an expeditionary force to capture the Floridian capital of St. Augustine.
+Oglethorpe's force included a mixture of regulars and militia, roughly 600 Muscogee and Yuchi warriors and approximately 800 Black slaves, supported at sea by seven British warships.
+The governor of Florida Manuel de Montiano, who only had 600 regulars including reinforcements which had recently arrived from Cuba, began to entrenching his position.
 On several occasions he attempted to unsuccessfully attack the British lines by taking them by surprise.